TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- how about a brute-force set of loading functions and just

 - How about we leave the intercosm alone and just provide several free-standing functions that will do the job?
 	- Simply alter the file loaders/savers